The Master Plan Process

 Natural Resources Management

 The master plan will also guide ecosystem and habitat management, balancing public access and site improvements, with priority given to helping the land continue to thrive in its natural state.
 Preference will be given to keeping the integrity of natural systems intact to help restore, maintain, improve, and sustain ecosystem diversity for future generations to enjoy.

 In keeping with Sonoma County Regional Parks and Ag + Open Space’s shared motivation to improve the public’s sense of place and connectivity to nature, the Mark West Creek Master Plan will serve as a guide for responsible public access, including renovated parking, improved ADA accessibility, and multi-use trails.
 As nature-seekers enter the park, they will be able to access a wide variety of trail options for hiking, running, mountain biking, and horseback riding.

 Sonoma County Regional Parks presents three design alternatives for public review.
 Each design alternative aims to balance park priorities such as natural resources protection and management, wildlife corridor connectivity, public access improvements, trail design and connections, community concerns, historical facilities use, site accessibility, revenue generation, fire risk management, and maintenance and operation costs.
 With variations between each design alternative, the public is asked to review and comment with the goal of selecting a preferred alternative for development of the master plan, resource management plan, and environmental document.

 Step 3: Environmental Review

 Park development plans undergo extensive environmental review pursuant to the California Environmental Quality Act (CEQA).
-To identify, discuss, and mitigate the potential environmental effects of developing the park, the environmental analyses conducted to support the CEQA review process could include, but would not be limited to:
+To identify, discuss, and mitigate the potential environmental effects of developing the Preserve, the environmental analyses conducted to support the CEQA review process could include, but would not be limited to: